ansible-collections/community.windows/README.md

     git clone https://github.com/ansible-collections/community.windows.git /tmp/community.windows
     ansible-galaxy collection build /tmp/community.windows --output-path /tmp/community.windows
     ansible-galaxy collection publish $(find /tmp/community.windows -maxdepth 1 -name 'community-windows-*.tar.gz') --token <API_KEY> -vv

+The current process for publishing new versions of the Windows Core Collection is manual, and requires a user who has access to the `community` namespace on Ansible Galaxy and Automation Hub to publish the build artifact.

+* Update `galaxy.yml` with the new version for the collection.
+* Update the `CHANGELOG`:
+  * Make sure you have [`antsibull-changelog`](https://pypi.org/project/antsibull-changelog/) installed `pip install antsibull-changelog`.
+  * Make sure there are fragments for all known changes in `changelogs/fragments`.
+  * Add a new fragment with the header `release_summary` to give a summary on the release.
+  * Run `antsibull-changelog release`.
+* Commit the changes and wait for CI to be green
+* Create a release with the tag that matches the version number
+  * The tag is the version number itself, and should not start with anything
+  * This will trigger a build and publish the collection to Galaxy
+  * The Zuul job progress will be listed [here](https://ansible.softwarefactory-project.io/zuul/builds?job_name=release-ansible-collection-automation-hub)

 After the version is published, verify it exists on the [Windows Community Collection Galaxy page](https://galaxy.ansible.com/community/windows).